belthazore/Java/README.md

 How to deploy project:

-1. First.
-  mvn tomcat8:deploy
-2. '/opt/tomcat/webapps/project' already exist
-  mvn tomcat8:redeploy
+mvn tomcat8:deploy (if this is the first) or mvn tomcat8:redeploy